BaoNguyen151654/Baonguyen151654/README.md

 </p>

 **Description:**
 The goal of this project is to simulate a real-world credit banking system.
 It covers the full machine learning lifecycle, including feature engineering, algorithm selection, oversampling for class imbalance, precision–recall trade-off analysis, and model deployment.
 An XGBoost model was trained and deployed as a RESTful service using a Flask API, then containerized with Docker for scalability.
-To handle data drift, the system starts computing the Population Stability Index (PSI) when the data volume increases by 20%.
+To handle data drift, the system starts computing the Population Stability Index (PSI) each time the data volume increases by 20%.
 If the PSI exceeds 0.3, it automatically triggers model retraining.

 **View the full project here:** [An MLops Pipeline for Real-time Credit Fraud Detection](https://github.com/BaoNguyen151654/MLOPS_FRAUD_DETECTION)